Finding Staff through an Agency

 The alternative to conducting your own search for staff is to use a domestic employment agency.
 There are many benefits to searching with the help of an agency and many employers would not even consider other options.
 The only drawback is cost, with agency fees varying based upon the salary of the employee you hire.
 The rest of the chapter will give you a look at why agencies are valuable, leaving you with a simple equation:

-Step by Step Expertise.
 From start to finish an experienced placement agent can guide you through the hiring process.
 Chances are that an agent has placed similar service staff in another home very much like yours.
 They will know to bring up all of the important details concerning the position, type of personality, and work environment that make a successful placement.
 So the beginning or planning phase of your hiring process requires only your response to standard questions a counselor knows to ask.
 As you continue through the steps to find staff the agency will have suggestions pertaining to your situation that should save time and make your part very simple.
 Likewise, the agent will do all of the legwork, compiling the paperwork, screening the candidates thoroughly, and coordinating telephone and in-person interview schedules.
 They are also the perfect “buffer” in sensitive discussions between the employer and potential employees.
 They can be impartial and very candid with questions about personal items and salary negotiations, helping get to the point right away.

-Screening Experience.
 The employment agency’s second function is screening the applicants they attract.
 Every day resumes and profiles reach the desk of a recruiter and have to be reviewed for their potential success in a new position.
 This is where the most time savings are offered to the client.
 Extensive files are created on each qualified applicant, preliminary interviews are done and strengths and weaknesses assessed to determine where they will be a good match.
 An agency will present a client with only the applicants they know are a fit for the position requirements and the personality of the household.
 Doing so allows an employer to skip the entire preliminary review process of the random resumes they would find advertising a position on their own.
 They need only be concerned with identifying the strongest applicant among the few carefully matched profiles from the agency.
 Also because the agency is continually interviewing, checking references, and compiling documents, the time from start to finish on a top-level hire is greatly reduced.

 Mission accomplished!
 Help the new employee get settled in their position and possibly the new living quarters.
 Welcome them to your home and give them the necessary equipment, paperwork, and information for their job.
 Also have a meeting with other staff to introduce the new person and explain their fit within the team.
 Work closely with them to convey your preferences and service needs from the start.
 Developing a “custom” employee will be much easier than trying to correct differences later on.